 Researchers at the Large Hadron Collider announced the discovery of a particle that had been predicted in theory, but never seen experimentally.

 Dubbed Xi cc, the newly-identified particle is a kind of baryon, a subatomic particle comprised of three quarks.
-Virtually all the matter we can see is made of baryons, with protons and neutrons being the most widely-known baryons.
+Virtually all the matter we can see is made of baryons, with protons and neutrons being the most common.

-Quarks are tinier particles that come in six “flavors”, two standard types that are light and four heavier varieties.
-For years, Physicists have been on the lookout for baryons with two heavy quarks and they finally found one in Xi cc, which has two (heavy) charm quarks and one up (light) quark.
+Quarks are tiny particles that come in six “flavors” - two standard types that are light and four heavier varieties.
+For years, physicists have been on the lookout for baryons with two heavy quarks and they finally found one in Xi cc, which has two (heavy) charm quarks and one up (light) quark.

-Found to be exactly as predicted, the mass of the newly discovered particle is approximately 3621 MeV, which is nearly four times heavier than a proton.
-If the mass of Xi cc was found to be much lower, it would have revealed a major problem in the Standard Model.
-However, that didn't occur; the particle was as expected.
+Found to be exactly as predicted, the mass of the newly discovered particle is approximately 3621 MeV, nearly four times heavier than a proton.
+If the mass of Xi cc was found to be much lower it would have revealed a major problem in the Standard Model.

-The unique particle wasn't observed directly by the LHCb experiment, mainly because it lasts for just a small fraction of a second.
-In this situation, Scientists recognized the Xi cc particle by the products it broke down into: a particle known as the lambda baryon, a kaon and two pions.
+The unique particle wasn't observed directly by the LHCb experiment due to its extremely short lifetime and was instead recognized as decayed into a particle known as the lambda baryon, a kaon and two pions.